NavarroAlex/NORAM-Microsoft-Power-BI-Training-Project/README.md

 ## Creating New Measures:
 ![ScreenShot](https://github.com/NavarroAlex/NORAM-Microsoft-Power-BI-Training/blob/main/New%20Measure.png)

+Before we start creating DAX measures, it's best practice to create a "Measures" table to store all of the DAX formulas we create.
+* In the Home tab of the Desktop ribbon, click Enter Data.
+This will pop up a screen that allows you to manually enter data.

 There is multiple ways you can go about creating new measures "DAX" functions in Microsoft Power BI.
 We will go about it using the following method:
 * Go to the "Modeling" Tab at the top of your screen.
 * Click the "New Measure" button.